-Bob survived being ostracized for being different by the conformist hippies.
-On the sheer strength of his creative talent (not so much his singing voice), he became truly great.
+Bob survived being ostracized by the hippies for being different.
+On the sheer strength of his creative talent (not so much his singing voice) he became truly great.

 The hippies eventually grew up, or at least older, and became liberals watching public television fundraisers showing Peter, Paul and Mary singing saccharine versions of Bob’s songs about ’60s protests that they never actually participated in.

 And then Bob threw another switch.
 In middle age, he became a Christian.

 Like the hippies earlier, the liberals went berserk.
 Christianity is for hicks, they believed, not for Bob and other sophisticates like themselves.

 Later still, Bob defended Israel’s right to defend itself.
 The liberals, now rebranded as politically correct “progressives,” didn’t like that, either.
 Bullies never like people who believe in defense.

 Nobel Prize announcements are watched almost as closely as “American Idol” and the Swedes know it.
 So this year they grandiloquently proclaimed that Bob had “created new poetic expressions within the great American song tradition.”

 Huh?
 What are “poetic expressions”?
 Is that a wooly phrase for “poetry”?
 I told you they were lousy writers.

 That evening, Bob gave one of the hundreds of concerts that he still gives at age 75.
 He made no mention of his big prize.
 And for a month he wouldn’t return the Swedes’ phone calls.